Charmaine McGuffey beats former boss in Hamilton County sheriff race

-CINCINNATI (FOX19) - Charmaine McGuffey beat former her former boss, Sheriff Jim Neil, in the Democratic primary and will face challenger Bruce Hoffbauer in this fall’s general election in unofficial results early Wednesday.
+CINCINNATI (FOX19) - Charmaine McGuffey beat former her former boss, Sheriff Jim Neil with nearly 70 percent of the vote in the Democratic primary and will face Republican challenger Bruce Hoffbauer in the fall general election, according to unofficial results early Wednesday.

 Ohio Primary | Follow Election Results Here